boozallen/sdp-docs/pages/deployment-guides/openshift/1_2_Run_Installer.rst

   ✔ Solutions Delivery Platform Installed

-While the SDP has been installed on Openshift, it needs a few minutes to prepare and set up.
+While the SDP has been installed on OpenShift, it needs a few minutes to prepare and set up.
 Go to the overview page for the "sdp" project in your OpenShift cluster's web console to monitor the progress.
 The overview page should also show the links for Jenkins and any other tools you opted to install.

+..
+TODO: maybe include the order you would expect "things" in Openshift to complete,
+         i.e. first the Master build, then the master deployment, then the agents

 =======================
 Verify the Installation